PythonCharmers/maxentropy/README.md

 # maxentropy: Maximum entropy and minimum divergence models in Python

-## Status

-The code is currently in pre-release while being refactored to use the `scikit-learn` estimator interface.

 ## Purpose

 This package helps you to construct a probability distribution